Data Protection Policy

 Processing Personal Data

-The GDPR defines “personal data” as “any information relating to an identified or identifiable natural person” (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+The UK GDPR defines “personal data” as “any information relating to an identified or identifiable natural person” (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 “Processing” of personal data includes any operation or set of operations which is performed on personal data including collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Whitehelm collects and processes personal data directly from data subjects and also personal data obtained from third parties.